Understanding Bid and Ask Prices in Trading

 Certain large firms, called market makers, can set a bid/ask spread by offering to both buy and sell a given stock.
 For example, the market maker would quote a bid/ask spread for the stock as $20.40/$20.45, where $20.40 represents the price at which the market maker would buy the stock.
 The $20.45 price shows the price at which the market maker would sell the stock.
 The difference, or spread, benefits the market maker because it represents profit to the firm.

-Because prices move constantly, especially for actively traded stocks, you can’t know what price you'll get if you're a buyer or a seller unless you use specific market orders when trading to lock in a certain price.
+Because prices move constantly, especially for actively traded stocks, you can’t know what price you'll get in a trade if you're a buyer or a seller unless you use specific market orders when trading the stock to lock in a certain price.

 There are ways around the bid/ask spread, but most investors are better off sticking with this established system that works well, even if it does take a little ding out of your profit.
 Advanced strategies are for seasoned, expert traders.

 This isn't to say that you won't ever get to the point of using them and maybe even excelling with them, but you're probably better off sticking to basic rules when you're starting out and just getting your feet wet.
-Understanding is key and when you have that down and have witnessed how the market works time and again, you might consider branching out and experimenting on paper with other strategies before you jump in with both feet and a whole fistful of dollars.
+Understanding is key and when you have that down and have witnessed how the market works time and again, you might consider branching out and experimenting on a paper-trading account with other strategies before you jump in with both feet and a fistful of real dollars.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.